-Overloading the ATV by exceeding loads of 1000 pounds on land in the Buffalo, including driver, passengers and any cargo.
-This capacity is further reduced if any accessories and options have been installed (see the specifications section in this Operator's Manual for the weights of accessories and options.)
+Overloading the ATV by exceeding loads of 500 pounds when taking any MAX ATV into water, including driver, passengers, and any cargo.
+This capacity is further reduced if any accessories and options have been installed (see the specifications section in this operator's manual for the weights of accessories and options.)